-The steps below explain how you sell things on Amazon.
+The steps below explain how you sell items on Amazon.

 Forward Your Products to Amazon